Stainless Steel Rebar

 Dowel bars can be produced in identical chemistries and Types as is stainless steel rebar.

 There are many misconceptions about stainless steel in general and stainless steel rebar in particular.
 Most of this misconception is from a previous lack of exposure to the product, the limited past use of stainless steel rebar in the reinforced concrete construction industry, and the lack of any one independent standard for specifying stainless steel rebar.
 Most people expect stainless steel rebar to arrive as if it were chrome plated.
 Pickling and Passivation will give the surface appearance of the bar a grey “grainy” look.
 Fabrication of stainless steel rebar will make the tops of the deformations look polished.
 This is only because the “etching” effect of the acid baths in pickling and passivation has been altered.
 In time, and with the introduction of any number of corrosive variables, all stainless steel will exhibit some tendency to corrode.
 This should not avert the use of stainless since accelerated testing per ASTM A955/A955M has conclusively proven stainless steel rebar to be a very durable long-term material when used to reinforce concrete.
-Limited surface “freckled” or “patina” rust caused by ferrous “cross contamination” should not be a reason for rejection of stainless steel rebar.
+Limited surface “freckled” or “patina” discoloration caused by ferrous “cross contamination” should not be a reason for rejection of stainless steel rebar.
 The stainless has not corroded, only the surface impurities.
 The passivation process will “heal” the stained area of any corrosion rendering the bar and its surface 100% acceptable for use.
-Similarly, since stainless steel rebar is a very durable product from its surface to its core and not being used for cosmetic purposes, the transportation and jobsite handling of the bar should be given no more special attention than does common black ASTM A615 reinforcing steel.
+(To avoid discolorations from cross contamination that can be cause for concern for the uneducated, stainless steel rebar should only be handled with nylon slings and/or ropes that have been exclusively designated and dedicated for that use.
+For the same reason, stainless steel rebar should always be kept elevated from a ground level surface with clean dunage.)

 Stainless steel rebar has been used extensively and successfully in the smallest of work and in the largest of high profile projects all over the world.
 Only with the recent concern of US bridge structural conditions and increased interest in life cycle cost of our transportation structures has stainless steel rebar gained the recognition in the US that it has deserved.